-Although these three types of limitations are often connected, to help identify specific limitations that should be mentioned in your manuscript it helps to consider these three categories separately to ensure you don’t miss anything.
+Although these three types of limitations are often connected, it helps to consider these three categories separately to ensure you don’t miss anything.

 For example: Your study looked at the efficacy of a new diabetes treatment in Japanese patients.
 The results were very positive; however, because you only looked at Japanese patients, these findings may not translate to patients of other ethnicities.
-A statement to this effect could be declared in the limitations section of your manuscript, followed up by a comment about how the results might still be widely applicable as they will help with patient-specific treatment in all parts of the world.
+After making a statement to this effect, you could discuss how the results might still be widely applicable in helping with patient-specific treatment in all parts of the world.

 Now, it is possible that your study will have a fairly critical flaw (usually in the study design) that decreases confidence in your findings.
 In this case, it will probably also be apparent to others, so it’s best to explain why this error or flaw occurred.
 You can still explain why the study is worth repeating or how you plan to re-test the phenomenon, but it is also likely that your publication goals may need to be lowered if you still plan to publish your work.